 What a powerful depiction of the deceit of war and military service.
 All in the name of honor, an income, free college, and other benefits, young men (and shamefully even young women) are putting on the shackles of the Empire, doing its bidding, and damning their souls.
 Using the word “war” does not justify killing, though many have concocted theological explanations that say otherwise.
 It does not absolve one from murder just because they killed while obeying orders from a president or military authority.
 The idea that it is self defense to kill a man, when you invaded his home, would be laughable if it wasn’t evil.
 Yet the evil US Empire indoctrinates people to worship past and present military “heroes” and the Lord’s name is often used in vain to make it more palatable.
 One cannot serve Christ and the evil US Empire; it must be one or the other.
 Elijah confronted a crowd of people one day and demanded they make up their minds:

 “And Elijah came unto all the people, and said, How long halt ye between two opinions? if the LORD be God, follow him: but if Baal, then follow him.
 And the people answered him not a word.”

 When are people going to wake up and realize that the “God and Country” mantra is a lie?
 Hitler used it, Bush used it, and so have many others.
 Statolatry is just another form of Baal worship.

 Christ would not entertain the national aspirations of the disciples even for Israel.
 He corrected this mindset.
-Why do people think the Lord is with them as they kill and destroy for their nation?
+Why do people think the Lord is with them as they kill and destroy for their country?

 Young people are pressured from every angle to submit to the Empire and its evil, even to kill for it.
 What a shame when their parents join the recruiting efforts.